spinnylights/vulkan-notes/vulkan_notes.md

 complicated logic around memory management (although they may still be able to save on boilerplate by using VMA).
 These are all just guesses on my part, though—you know your application best.
+VMA is designed such that you can use it in a kind of piecemeal fashion, so if you start out using it and later begin to feel that it's an obstacle somewhere you can probably change just that part of your codebase without having to pull out the library entirely.

 ## Synchronization